Satellite Internet Mini Kit

 Starlink may throttle or geo-restrict Mini use in unauthorized zones.

-If you’re unsure, Starlink clearly distinguishes land vs. maritime service in your account settings.
+If you’re unsure, clearly distinguishes land vs. maritime service in your account settings.
 Using a Mini dish on a boat offshore without the correct plan may violate Terms of Service.

 Would you like help with a Mini setup for your RV or info on Marine-compatible mounts and power systems?